 REPORT ON CORPORATE GOVERNANCE:

-As required under Clause 49 of the Listing Agreement with the Stock Exchange thereport on Corporate Governance and the Auditors' Certificate on the compliance ofCorporate Governance are annexed and form part of the Directors' Report (Annexure -"E").
+As required under Regulation 34(3) of Securities & Exchange of India (ListingObligations and Disclosure Requirements) Regulations 2015 the report on CorporateGovernance and the Auditors' Certificate on the compliance of Corporate Governance areannexed and forms part of the Directors' Report

 Your Directors acknowledge the co-operation and continued valuable support receivedfrom Central and State Government authorities the Promoters - The Andhra Sugars Limitedand APIDC Financial Institutions Banks Shareholders Customers HPCL GAIL and otherSuppliers.
 Your Directors also wish to place on record their deep sense of appreciation ofthe valuable contribution made by the employees at all levels.

 |Hyderabad ||M R B Punja |